simplebarnacle/gyoungseok/README.md

 <div align=center>

+What i only have is dilligence.
-It costs nothing to be a good person.
-I'm gyoungseok, Jayden 👋
+<br>I'm gyoungseok, Jayden 👋

 </div>